- Section A

 As one of the most important writers of the 20th Century, his Chronicles of Narnia are some of the best known works in the English language.
 Additionally, Lewis was an Oxbridge scholar, theologian, essayist and science fiction writer.
 He was interested in the power of stories to educate, entertain and inspire.

 This year we will be holding another C.S.
-Lewis Festival in November.
-If you would want to be the first to receive all the latest info on the C.S Lewis Festival please sign up to our C.S Lewis mailing list.
+Lewis Festival from Thurs 20th - Sunday 23rd November.
+If you would want to be the first to receive all the latest info/and the programme on the C.S Lewis Festival please sign up to our C.S Lewis mailing list.
 Please note this is separate to the CCG mailing list and will only inform you on C.S Lewis Festival info.

 If you wish to subscribe to the CCG mailing list, enter your email address into the "Subscribe to our Mailing List Box" which can be found at the top right.